stazzywuzzy/ruby-challenge/README.md

 https://guides.rubyonrails.org/v5.0/getting_started.html

+If Ruby and Rails are already installed, please make sure the versions are up to date.

+The versions can be checked by using "ruby -v" and "rails -v"

-## Available Scripts
+## Project Setup

 In the project folder, please run:

 ### `bundle install --without production`

-to install the available bundles
+to install the available bundles.

+Then run:

+### 'rails webpacker:install'

+To migrate the db, run:

+### 'rails db:migrate'

 To start the project, please run: